Mateleo/Calibrum/README.md

 ## Commits
 We use opencommit : https://github.com/di-sukharev/opencommit
-Make sure to add emoji !
+Make sure to add emoji!